Imperial Gangsters

 In 1976 the police aggressively pursued the IGs over gang conflicts and it led to the school becoming involved.
 Kelvyn Park High School made an abrupt and unconstitutional decision to immediately expel Carlos Quintanilla suddenly.
 The school staff was aggressive about the expulsion cornering him and demanding he leave the building for good immediately even though Quintanilla’s street endeavors at the time had nothing to do with his education or a cause of any disruption in school.
 When Quintanilla questioned them on how and why they felt they could do this they physically grabbed his possessions and threw them out the door and told him to “get the fuck out of here!”
 This treatment was not administered to white students or white gang members, and it just so happened the school had a history of expelling many Hispanic students, Imperial Gangsters, and Imperial Spanish Gangsters with no due process.
 Quintanilla fought this legally against the Chicago Board of Education by suing the institution and won.
 The Board of Education was found liable for expelling students unfairly especially Hispanic students.

-After all these heated issues Carlos Quintanilla faced he now had a family and realized raising a family did not coincide with running a mafia type organization forcing him to retire from gang life in 1976.
+After all these heated issues Carlos Quintanilla faced, he now had a family and realized raising a family did not coincide with running a mafia type organization forcing him to retire from gang life in 1976.

 In the year 1976 the Imperial Gangsters settled in the Hermosa neighborhood at Kostner and Cortland.
 This section became well-known by white gangs nearby like Youngblood Freaks, Gaylords and PVRs.
 The Imperial Gangsters here engaged in a violent war with the Rice Boys in 1977, White Knights, Gaylords, Karlov Boys and sometimes Latin Kings from outside the area.
 The Imperial Gangsters of Cortland and Kostner became the first Hispanic gang to settle on these streets and the white gangs were furious and teamed up on them but the IGs here stood strong and fought legendary gang wars against these many adversaries until 1982.

 In the year 1978 Imperial Gangsters, Spanish Cobras, Maniac Latin Disciples and Latin Eagles created the “United Latino Organization” (ULO) which unified these street gangs against Latin Kings and the rival “UFO” which consisted of 5 large white gangs that included the Gaylords.
-In the same year 1978 in April, the Imperial Gangsters joined the Folk Nation alliance that was created behind prison walls.
-Spanish Cobras, Latin Disciples, Latin Eagles all had joined this alliance so it was a perfect fit for the IGs.
+The Imperial Gangsters would also follow the Folks alliance from its beginnings and by 1981 members were claiming it in the streets.

 In the year 1979, Imperial Gangsters first started to refer to themselves as “Almighty” as this more of less unofficial alliance first started with Latin Eagles and Simon City Royals.
+Relations with Simon City Royals dates back to their old relationship with Simon City that spawned into a friendship with Simon City Royals.

 In the year 1980, a ranking incarcerated Maniac Latin Disciples named Victor “King Vic” Gomez” and Imperial Gangster leader Ronald “Mad Dog” Carrasquillo of the Imperial Gangsters drew up a constitution for a way to govern the “Latin Folks” behind prison walls.
 The Latin Folks consisted of all the Hispanic gangs that were part of the Folk alliance that included all four of the ULO organizations.
 This established alliance would become known as the “Spanish Gangster Disciples” or “La Tabla.”
 This establishment was approved and sanctioned by Larry Hoover who was the leader of the Black Gangster Disciples and the Chairman of the Folk alliance.
 This new order also allowed King Vic to appoint more gangs into the Folk alliance as they also joined SGD.